Vovan-VE/supaplex-levels-editor/README.md

 ## Planned features (unsorted)

 - More editing tools at least those from Winplex Collection Editor.
-- Better adaptive UI for mobile device and/or small screen.
 - More file formats to support.
 - Conversion between formats.
 - Compare levels.